Aaditya-Prasad/consistency-policy/README.md

 Consistency Policies are fast and performant visuomotor policies.
 Consistency Policy (CP) works by distilling a teacher diffusion policy into a single or few-step student policy.
 This repo provides instructions and best practices for usage on your own tasks.
 More details can be found in [our paper](https://arxiv.org/abs/2405.07503).

 ## Installation
-The below instructions are copied from [Diffusion Policy](https://github.com/real-stanford/diffusion_policy), though our conda_environment.yaml is different than theirs.
+The below instructions are copied from [Diffusion Policy](https://github.com/real-stanford/diffusion_policy), though our conda_environment.yaml is different from theirs.

 Install our conda environment on a Linux machine with Nvidia GPU.
 On Ubuntu 20.04 you need to install the following apt packages for mujoco:
 ```console